 Striving for perfect results is a fruitless path, which is actually likely to make you over-analyze the market resulting in even poorer performance.

-Full time traders focus on perfection of process.
+Full-time traders focus on the perfection of the process.

 Perfection of Process

 Results are actually out of our control to a certain extent.
 If we have a strategy we follow, we may know that over the last 100 trades we were profitable 63 times (63% win rate).
 That gives us evidence our strategy works, but we don't know which trades will be profitable before we take them.
 We know we will win about 6 trades out of 10, but the market will decide which trades result in a win and which result in a loss, not us.

 We can't control the result of each trade, because if we could we would choose to win all the time.
 But that is simply not the case.
 What we can control is our process for trading though.

 Your process is everything that goes into making a trade.
 It starts with how you prepare for the day, what your strategy is, how you specify your entry and exits, your position sizing, how you manage the trades once in them, and how you analyze the market to spot your entry and exits.

 Focusing on your process or routine keeps you focused on the things you can control.
 Such as determining whether market conditions look favorable for a trade, and then executing that trade perfectly, according to your trading plan, from start to finish.
 The result doesn't matter.
 If the trade was executed perfectly, consider that a success.